Relegation playoff: Werder Bremen retain Bundesliga status with playoff victory | DW | 06.07.2020

 An own goal and a cleansheet in the home leg ultimately saved Werder Bremen from relegation to the Bundesliga.

-Two goals from Heidenheim's Tim Kleindienst threatened to send Bremen tumbling into the second division, only for a rare Ludwig Augustinsson strike to prove the vital difference.
+Two goals from Heidenheim's Tim Kleindienst threatened to send Bremen tumbling into the second division, only for a rare Ludwig Augustinsson strike sandwiched inbetween to prove the vital difference.

-A beaming and exhausted Florian Kohfeldt was rightly lost for words at the final whistle.
-And it summed up Bremen's season perfectly.
+A beaming and clearly exhausted Florian Kohfeldt was rightly lost for words at the final whistle but managed to sum up Bremen's past campaign perfectly.

 "Shit season, good end," the head coach exhaled with puffed-out cheeks.